 1. READ THE CRITERIA

 Decide which categories you are going to enter and read the criteria fully before starting your entry.
-We cannot stress this enough.
-The criteria have been rewritten again this year, and tell you everything you need to know about what to include in your entry.
-It also tells you what information to include based on how the judges score.
-Remember we cover the UK market ONLY.
+The criteria tell you everything you need to know about the award and the types of company it is covering.
+It also tells you what information to include.
+Remember these awards cover the UK market ONLY.

 4. CHECK YOUR COMPANY FITS THE CATEGORY

-Always include facts and figures – if you are making a claim about being the best at something – back that claim up with something tangible.
-Demonstrate your growth/achievements.
-Anyone can claim they are the best – proving it is the difficult part.
+Always include facts and figures – if you are making a claim about one of your teams being the best at something – back that claim up with something tangible.
+It helps put it into context and shows the judges that your entry is genuine.

-Testimonials – include testimonials – resellers these should be from your customers, distributors from your resellers or vendors, and vendors from your distributors or resellers (not end users).
-Again make sure the testimonials are interesting to read and are not full of corporate/marketing speak and keep them short and to the point.
-No testimonials will result in lost points and could cost you a place on the shortlist or even a trophy.
+Include testimonials – resellers these should be from your customers, distributors from your resellers or vendors, and vendors from your distributors or resellers (not end users).
+Again, make sure the testimonials are interesting to read and are not full of corporate/marketing speak and keep them short and to the point.